isomerpages/moe-queenstownsec/_discover-quest/Principal's Message.md

 relationships among students, teachers, and the wider community.</p>
 <p>Through our Community Youth Leadership initiatives, Queenstownians engage
 in meaningful projects that extend beyond the classroom, making positive contributions to the society.
-I am proud of their achievements, as <a href="https://www.straitstimes.com/singapore/scrunchies-pouches-keychains-students-make-items-to-raise-funds-for-st-school-pocket-money-fund" rel="noopener noreferrer nofollow" target="_blank">highlighted in </a><strong><em><a href="https://www.straitstimes.com/singapore/scrunchies-pouches-keychains-students-make-items-to-raise-funds-for-st-school-pocket-money-fund" rel="noopener noreferrer nofollow" target="_blank">The Straits Times</a></em></strong>.
+I am proud of their achievements, as <a href="https://www.straitstimes.com/singapore/scrunchies-pouches-keychains-students-make-items-to-raise-funds-for-st-school-pocket-money-fund" rel="noopener nofollow" target="_blank">highlighted in The Straits Times</a>.
 By prioritising emotional resilience, mental health and helping students find meaning in their lives, we empower our Queenstownians to face challenges with confidence and courage.<strong>&nbsp;</strong>